• Ātman

 The Living System

 The system feeds on audio data born from real acoustic events, where physical sound waves transform into digital values.
 These values flow through a network of image-processing algorithms, triggering a chain reaction of generative modulations.
-The algorithms interpret the sound’s frequency, amplitude, and phase—the three elemental components of all wave motion—reshaping and animating visual information through layers of randomness, probability, and complex structure.
-As long as sound sustains it, the system plays samsara—birthing new forms, dissolving them back into the source, and summoning them again, transfigured.
-This eternal rhythm reflects the flow of life and death, echoing the cosmic cycle of perpetual renewal.
+The algorithms interpret the sound’s frequency, amplitude, and phase—the three elemental components of all wave motion—reshaping and animating visual information through layers of randomness, probability, and intricate structure.